Director, East and Southern Africa

 Chief of Party, East and Southern Africa

 Kule Chitepo, currently the chief of party on a resilience project in Southern Africa, is an expert in biodiversity and transboundary conservation with 13 years of experience in Southern Africa.
-He has built successful partnerships between international organizations and local government departments, the private sector, NGOs, and community groups to design and implement cooperative strategic approaches to environmental conservation.
-Before joining Chemonics, Kule served as chair of IUCN’s Southern Africa Sustainable Use Specialist Group, where he developed its discourse on the sustainable use of natural resources.
-While serving as the executive director of Resource Africa, Kule led programming to address issues of climate change adaptation, transboundary conservation, and biodiversity conservation.
-He also partnered with South Africa National Parks to develop the Social Ecology Unit, which engaged communities in the management of parks, and established several forums on community engagement in Limpopo.
+He has built successful partnerships among international organizations, local government departments, the private sector, NGOs, and community groups to design and implement cooperative strategic approaches to environmental conservation.
+Before joining Chemonics, Mr. Chitepo served as chair of IUCN’s Southern Africa Sustainable Use Specialist Group, where he developed its discourse on the sustainable use of natural resources.
+While serving as the executive director of Resource Africa, Mr. Chitepo led programming to address issues surrounding climate change adaptation, transboundary conservation, and biodiversity conservation.
+He also partnered with South Africa National Parks to develop the Social Ecology Unit, which engaged communities in park management and established several forums on community engagement in Limpopo.

 Director, West and Central Africa and Haiti

 Mario Kerby has more than 32 years of experience in watershed management, integrated water resources management, agriculture and rural development, and environmental protection and management.
-He served as the deputy chief of party of Feed the Future Haiti Watershed Initiative for National Natural Environmental Resources (WINNER) in which he managed watershed management program activities, including sustainable hillside agriculture, governance, and partnerships to promote sustainable practices, disaster risk management, agro-forestry, soil conservation, and preparation of watershed management plans.
+He served as the deputy chief of party of Feed the Future Haiti Watershed Initiative for National Natural Environmental Resources, in which he managed watershed management activities, including sustainable hillside agriculture, disaster risk management, agro-forestry, soil conservation, and preparation of watershed management plans.
 Mr. Kerby has previously led agriculture and water management programs in Morocco.
-Prior to his work on USAID programs, Mr. Kerby was Vice President of ICF International.
+Prior to his work on USAID programs, he was vice president of ICF International.
 He holds master’s and bachelor’s degrees in economics from American University.

 Director, Latin America and Caribbean, Restoring the Environment through Prosperity, Livelihoods and Conserving Ecosystems IDIQ